 He was like an astronomer, being sure of the existence of a planet not yet discovered, even naming it, waiting for a telescope big enough to prove his presumption.

 Pasteur was wrong, again.
 By now, we have developed microscopes that are able to detect even nano-particles, but so far, no scientist has ever discovered a virus.
 Bacteria exist, but the existence of viruses has never been proven.
 The statement that bacteria and viruses cause infection and disease, has never been proven either.
-Even the word ‘infection’, which means ‘invasion’, might be wrong.
+Even the word ‘infection’, which means ‘invasion’, is wrong.
 And then we haven’t discussed the presumed contagiousness of bacteria and viruses yet, either.

 The current scientific way of proving something is by taking three steps: